Last Updated:

 IAF Index Architecture Framework methodology

-IFW IBM Information FrameWork (IFW) "The Information FrameWork is a family of data, process and object models to help financial institutions transform cross-enterprise architectures."
-"Industry-specific to financial services system architectures, in particular banking.
-Viewpoints include organization, business and technical views, including models for an organization model, financial services data model, financial services function model, financial services workflow model, financial services object model and critical business process model."
+IFW IBM Information FrameWork (IFW) “The Information FrameWork is a family of data, process and object models to help financial institutions transform cross-enterprise architectures.”
+“Industry-specific to financial services system architectures, in particular banking.” enterprise architecture

 MODAF (UK) Ministry of Defence Architecture Framework